Alpha Omega Alpha: Chapters

 In 2025, Alpha Omega Alpha has 135 chapters at American medical schools.

 Notable members

 In 2025, Alpha Omega Alpha had initiated more than 200,000 members.
 Its membership includes 59 Nobel laureates and eleven Surgeons General of the United States.

-Controversies and member misconduct
+Controversies

 Alpha Omega Alpha elections at some institutions have been influenced by internal political and racial bias.
 A 2017 publication in JAMA Internal Medicine found that "Black and Asian medical students were less likely than their white counterparts to be members of ΑΩΑ, which may reflect bias in selection.
 In turn, ΑΩΑ membership selection may affect future opportunities for minority medical students."
 This pattern persisted despite controlling for other variables, such as extracurricular activities.

 Many American medical schools do not have student chapters of Alpha Omega Alpha.
 For example, Mt.
 Sinai Icahn School of Medicine decided to completely forgo medical student elections into the society in September 2018.
 Additionally, there are no Alpha Omega chapters at Harvard, Yale, or Mayo Clinic.